Shingles

 • Antihistamines to reduce itching

-• Numbing patches and local anesthetics
+• Numbing patches or local anesthetics

 • Corticosteroids (such as prednisone)